 Deferred public offering costs totaling \$0.3 million at December 31, 2012 are included in prepaid and other current assets.
-These costs represent legal and accounting costs related to the Company's efforts to raise capital through a public sale of the Company's common stock.
+These costs represents legal and accounting costs related to the Company's efforts to raise capital through a public sale of the Company's common stock.
 There were no IPO costs incurred prior to 2012.
-Future costs related to the Company's IPO activities were deferred until the completion of the IPO, at which time they were reclassified to additional paid-in capital as a reduction of the IPO proceeds.
+Future costs related to the Company's IPO activities will be deferred until the completion of the IPO, at which time they will be reclassified to additional paid-in capital as a reduction of the IPO proceeds.
+If the Company terminates its plan for an IPO, any costs deferred will be expensed immediately.